Mustafa Sandal: 2013–present: Singles

 In 2013, he started working on a new single for which he collaborated with Gülşen and Ozan Çolakoğlu.
 Due to some certain events in Turkey at the time, Sandal decided to postpone the project and on 6 August 2013 he released the single "Tesir Altında", which became the best-selling single of 2013.
 In the following years, Sandal continued his career by releasing a number of singles, including "Reset" (feat.
 Eypio) (2018), "Gel Bana" (2019) and Mod (feat.
 Zeynep Bastık) (2019), all of which entered the official music chart in Turkey.

+On 27 September 2017 Mustafa Sandal performed at the 2017 Asian Indoor and Martial Arts Games closing ceremony held at the Olympic Stadium in Ashgabat, Turkmenistan with song in Turkmen language Kushtdepdi.

 At the 2019 ABU TV Song Festival organized by the Asia-Pacific Broadcasting Union and held in Tokyo, Sandal represented Turkey – one of the eleven participating countries – and performed a new version of his song "Aya Benzer".

 In April 2020, he released a single titled "Yanında" in tribute to the healthcare workers during their fight against the COVID-19 pandemic.
 Singers Melis Fis and Defkhan appeared as the featured artists in this song, the digital revenues from which were donated to healthcare facilities.
 The song was recorded using the new technology of 8D music.
 In September 2020, he released the single "Damar", which topped the music charts in Turkey.

 In the 2021 New Year's special program on Kazakhstan's Astana TV, Sandal performed a Kazakh-Turkish version of his song "Mod" as a duet with Kazakh singer Indira Elemes.
 He also had a solo performance on stage with his songs "Araba" and "İsyankar".
 In January 2021, Sandal and Doğu Demirkol released their duet "Tekrar".
 The song was accompanied by a music video as well as a short film, throughout which references were made to Sandal's previous music videos.